devtron-labs/devtron/docs/user-guide/clusters.md

 * Click `Review Changes` to compare the changes in the YAML file.
 * Click `Update Node`.

-### Debug a Node
+### Delete a Node

-You can debug a node via Terminal by selecting your namespace and image from the list that has all CLI utilities like kubectl, helm, netshoot etc. or can use a custom image, which is publicly available.
+* Go to the `Clusters` section from the left navigation pane.
+* Select your cluster.
+* Search a node by name or label in the search bar.
+* On the node, click the ellipsis button and then click `Delete`.

+The node will be deleted from the cluster.

 ## Access Cluster via Terminal for Troubleshooting